 Budget, budget, budget

-This is an easy concept when it comes to saving cash, however, many Torontonians still don’t do this.
-Budgeting can seem like a complicated task that no one wants to do, but with apps like Mint and KOHO it can be as simple as grabbing your morning coffee.
+This is an easy concept when it comes to saving cash, and however, many Torontonians still don’t do this.
+Budgeting can seem like a complicated task that no one wants to do, but with apps like Mint and KOHO, it can be as simple as grabbing your morning coffee.
 Monitoring your spending on an app should help you start to manage your money better.

 Get rid of or reevaluate your services and subscriptions

 If you have any monthly subscriptions, you don’t use them.
 It’s time to get rid of them.
 Your fun monthly underwear or cosmetics subscription boxes may seem like a small harmless investment in exchange for an exciting package.
 However, you don’t NEED these things, and the fees can quickly add up.
 The same goes for your services.
 Be sure to do your research on this topic.
 If you feel you’re paying too much for the Internet or TV, chances are you are.
 Do your research on different providers.

 Get to know your neighbourhood to save on entertainment

 Free entertainment is something a lot of Torontonians don’t realize is available.
 Getting to know your community will allow you to take full advantage of any festivals, events or other things to do in your area.
 Look for the Facebook groups of your residential association or neighbourhood to get the scoop on all the things happening right on your doorstep.
 Community groups are great to get information on anything from outdoor movie screenings to dance shows and theatre productions, and the best part is they’re almost always free, so why not enjoy it?